Competition for The Reconstruction of the Destroyed Palestinian Villages

 • Social Activities

-There should be a provision in the Competition design for the inclusion of the old public meeting place (saha), weekly market, sports and sports clubs, playing fields, social and meeting clubs (or madafa), etc. Another provision should be made for renewed contact with family members and friends who may remain in al shatat.
+There should be a provision in the Competition design for the inclusion of the old public meeting place (saha), weekly market, sports and sports clubs, playing fields, social and meeting clubs (or old madafa), etc. Another provision should be made for renewed contact with family members and friends who may remain in al shatat.
 For this purpose the village would likely have a new website (or an improvement of the village websites of today).
 Al ‘Aidoun (the Returnees) Club should be formed in the village.
 Although those returning for a visit will be hosted by their family members, it will be necessary, anyway, to build a hostel for them and their foreign friends.

 • Village Matrix Regions